 Directed studies give students the chance to design their own classes.
 With the help of their faculty advisors, students can investigate topics of interest that are not covered in regularly scheduled course offerings.
 The directed study format allows students to gain expertise in a specialized subject, design assignments that best fit their learning styles, and work more closely with faculty than in a regular classroom setting.

 Before registering for the course, a student must find a faculty member who is willing to advise the student on the chosen topic.
 The student and faculty member will work together to develop a syllabus for the class based on the guidelines in the first document below, and then they will both complete and sign the second document below for submission to the undergraduate committee.
-To be clear, a student wishing to take a directed study must turn in BOTH an application page AND a proposed syllabus/plan for the class that includes information about assignments and grading standards.

 This, then, is how a student can pursue a directed study: